 The law also stipulates that students must first be duly examined and approved by two judges, who shall issue, under their signature and seal, a certificate attesting that they have found the student examined “to possess the qualifications and that he is competent to exercise the profession of advocate in the courts of Malta”.

-The sources said the interviewing judges had been informed of the criminal record of Thomas Sant, 30, of Qormi and Yanica Barbara, 28, of Attard.
+The sources said the interviewing judges had been informed of the convictions of Thomas Sant, 30, of Qormi and Yanica Barbara, 28, of Attard.
 However, they still proceeded to give their consent allowing both to obtain a warrant to practise law.

-Their case dates back to 2010, when they were found guilty and given suspended sentences for theft and document falsification.
+Their case dates back to 2010, when they were found guilty and given conditional discharges for theft and document falsification.

 The court warned Ms Barbara that what she had done could have serious implications for her career, since she had already started studying law.

 Ms Barbara was employed last year by the government as a senior policy officer at Malta’s Permanent Representation in Brussels.
 It could not be immediately established if she had been subjected to any security screening, as is normally done for diplomats.

 The court sources remarked that “the decision by the four judges is inexplicable and further damages the administration of justice on the island.”